davidorban/netsocbook/en/BitGadaa.md

 Blockchains enable the construction of social institutions in a peer-to-peer, trustworthy, and scalable manner.
 A blockchain can be programmed to encode logic (say about a social relationship) and can execute it in a distributed manner on all nodes in the network.
 Code written for blockchains (and similar consensus ledgers) is known as a "smart contract".
 The network that allows smart contracts to self-enforce is a distributed virtual machine, appropriately updating the blockchain based on consensus.

 #### 4.4.
-(Bit)Gadaa as a DAO
+BitGadaa as a DAO

-A mathematical social contract like the Gadaa protocol can readily be encoded as as a set of smart contracts, forming what has come to be known as a Distributed Autonomous Organization (DAO).
-If a society (say the Oromo) chooses to govern itself with a DAO (say BitGadaa), a so-called Distributed Autonomous Society (DAS) emerges.
+A mathematical social contract like the Gadaa protocol can readily be encoded as as a set of smart contracts, forming what has come to be known as a Decentralized Autonomous Organization (DAO).
+If a society (say the Oromo) chooses to govern itself with a DAO (say BitGadaa), a so-called Decentralized Autonomous Society (DAS) emerges.

 #### 4.5.
 Practicalities